 Medication (eye drops) is the most common form of treatment for glaucoma; however, there are side effects, and medication is not effective for all patients – and you have to remember to take your medication every day.
 There are a number of different types of eye drops, but all are used to either decrease the amount of fluid (aqueous humor) in the eye or to improve the outflow of this fluid in order to stabilize or reduce IOP.
 Your doctor will decide which medication is best suited to you based on a number of considerations, including: medical history and current medication regimen.
 Your doctor may also elect to prescribe a combination of eye drops.

-iTrack™ is a new minimally invasive glaucoma surgery (MIGS).
-Unlike other MIGS procedures, which bypass the natural outflow pathway, iTrack™ is unique in that it acts to restore the eye’s natural drainage system.
-To date, iTrack™ is the only MIGS procedure that successfully addresses all aspects of potential outflow resistance, including the trabecular meshwork, Schlemm’s canal and the Collector Channel system.
-By addressing all aspects of outflow resistance iTrack™ is able to deliver an average reduction in eye pressure of 30%.
-It can also reduce your glaucoma medications by 50%.
+Canaloplasty is a minimally invasive glaucoma surgery (MIGS).
+Unlike other MIGS procedures, which bypass the natural outflow pathway, canaloplasty is unique in that it acts to reestablish the function of the eye’s natural drainage system.
+By addressing all aspects of outflow resistance, including the trabecular meshwork, Schlemm’s canal and the collector channel system, canaloplasty is able to deliver an average reduction in eye pressure of 30%.

 Note: Previously, Argon Laser Trabeculoplasty (ALT) was used to treat glaucoma.
 ALT uses a high-energy laser to ‘open’ the clogged areas of the trabecular meshwork (the eye’s drainage system), allowing fluid to bypass this drainage system and flow out of the eye.
 However, unlike SLT, ALT causes permanent coagulative damage to the eye and cannot be repeated.